MA (Hons) Philosophy, St Catharine’s College, Cambridge

 Handshaking.
 You stand and you shake hands with every single student.
 It says something amazing about Bedales as an institution: that we do not need to hide behind assumed authority, but approach the students as fellow human beings.

 The BACs are also a key difference.
-In most schools, RS is either compulsory or undersubscribed.
 At Bedales, the BAC in Philosophy, Religion and Ethics is non-compulsory, yet we have between half and two thirds of Block 4 students electing to take the course each year.
-The BAC provides opportunities for developing independent thinking and critical analysis, along with the possibility of covering material that many schools don’t touch on.
+The BAC provides opportunities for developing independent thinking and critical analysis, along with the possibility of covering material that many schools don’t get to touch on.

 Outdoor work is also so different.
-Sitting with Block 3s in the Bakehouse, zesting lemons, whilst discussing philosophy, knitting and good recipes with salmon is something you wouldn’t get in any other school!
+Sitting with Block 3s in the Bakehouse, zesting lemons, whilst discussing philosophy whilst knitting, or willow-weaving in a barn built by students is something you wouldn’t get in any other school!

 Who or what inspires you?